PecoL1/Ezdocs-Manual/Optimus Core/1_Base_Repo/User Story/ACW-08.md

-Exchange Rate field should be mandatory if the user selects USD as currency.
+Exchnnge Rate field should be mandatory if the user selects USD as currency.